exercism/problem-specifications/exercises/two-bucket/description.md

 # Description

 Given two buckets of different size and which bucket to fill first, determine how many actions are required to measure an exact number of liters by strategically transferring fluid between the buckets.
-Since this mathematical problem is subject to a fair amount of interpretation and an individual's approach, the tests have been written specifically to expect one overarching solution.

 There are some rules that your solution must follow:

 - You can only do one action at a time.
 - There are only 3 possible actions:
-  1. Pouring one bucket into the other bucket until:
+  1. Pouring one bucket into the other bucket until either:
      a) the first bucket is empty
      b) the second bucket is full
   2. Emptying a bucket and doing nothing to the other.